 Students explore the arts through drawing, sculpture, painting, clowning, theatre, dance, vocal music, and both rock and concert band instruments.

 We live our core values through arts instruction from Pre-K to Grade 12.
 Students at ASW studying the music and messages of cultures across the globe, and learn resilience and the ability to bounce back from repeated practice and overcoming mistakes.

 Ensemble experiences and peer critiques help them to practice working together, and to learn lifelong skills for joyful community experiences outside the workplace so that.

 ASW’s Arts teachers provide joyful, sequential arts experiences that develop students’ skill, technique, confidence, and lifelong love of music, drama, dance, and visual art.

-The MYP (Middle Years Programme) Visual Arts courses engage students as artists through the exploration of studio habits, artistic thinking and the creative process.
+The MYP (Middle Years Programme) Visual Arts courses in grades 6 to 10 engage students as artists through the exploration of studio habits, artistic thinking and the creative process.

 Students investigate a range of media through both structured and spontaneous activities, participate in the evaluation process, and have the opportunity to display their work in a variety of ways.
 Art making, artistic analysis, and art history will be woven into each unit.

-The DP (Diploma Programme) Visual Arts program is a rigorous two-year course that enables students to discover, develop and enjoy a means of creative visual expression suited to their temperament and capabilities.
+The DP (Diploma Programme) Visual Arts program for grades 11 and 12 is a rigorous two-year course that enables students to discover, develop and enjoy a means of creative visual expression suited to their temperament and capabilities.
 Students engage in critical and contextual investigations that explore artworks, objects, and artefacts from differing cultural contexts.
 They document their experimentation and exploration of a variety of visual arts media in order to reflect upon their art-making practice in a way that is meaningful and propels their artistic growth.

 The two-year course culminates with the IB Visual Arts Showcase where each senior curates an exhibit in order to present a selection of resolved artworks that address their individual themes.